Drug-Free Workplace Act of 1988

 The Drug-Free Workplace Act of 1988 (41 U.S.C.
-81) is an Act of the United States which requires some federal contractors and all federal grantees to agree that they will provide drug-free workplaces as a precondition of receiving a contract or grant from a Federal agency.
+81) is an act of the United States which requires some federal contractors and all federal grantees to agree that they will provide drug-free workplaces as a precondition of receiving a contract or grant from a federal agency.

-Although all covered contractors and grantees must maintain a drug-free workplace, the specific components necessary to meet the Act's requirements vary based on whether the contractor or grantee is an individual or an organization.
+Although all covered contractors and grantees must maintain a drug-free workplace, the specific components necessary to meet the act's requirements vary based on whether the contractor or grantee is an individual or an organization.
 The requirements for organizations are more extensive than individuals' as organizations have to take comprehensive, programmatic steps to achieve a workplace free of drugs.

 History

 Before the Drug Free Workplace Act, there was no federal regulation that employers could use to mandate drug tests, or enforce penalties against employees using drugs, which led to employers to establishing their own policies against drug use.

 President Ronald Reagan signed the law due to the amount of drug abuse occurring in the military.
 Drug abuse had become such a huge problem that "He issued Executive Order 12564 banning all federal employees (on and off duty) from using drugs."
 Soon after this law went into effect, smaller corporations adopted the same rules.

+The act was organized as positive law in chapter 81 of Title 41 of the United States Code in 2011.